JackSzwergold/Preworn-Main/README_CAPISTRANO.md

     cap -s user=sysop staging deploy

-Just enter your SSH password for the remote server & you are off.
+Just enter your SSH password for the remote server and you are off.

-As for what a successful deployment looks like, it’s actually easier to explain that when things go correctly the text on the screen—mainly green & tan in color—will simply reflect the stages of the deployment as they are done.
+As for what a successful deployment looks like, it’s actually easier to explain that when things go correctly the text on the screen—mainly green and tan in color—will simply reflect the stages of the deployment as they are done.
 If an error occurs, red text explicitly indicating there was an error will pop up.

 Now errors are not good, but you shouldn’t worry too much.
 The reality is `capistrano` is very error resilient and at no point will it deploy a “half baked” deployment.
-Meaning, the deployment won’t be finalized until all steps are clean & error free.
+Meaning, the deployment won’t be finalized until all steps are clean and error free.

-So let’s say your Internet connection is bad & drops out during a deployment.
+So let’s say your Internet connection is bad and drops out during a deployment.
 No need to worry about your codebase on the destination server going bad.
 The old deployment—whenever that was made—will always be in place until a newer deployment is successfully completely.